-The historic Mauna Kea Resort, which dates back to 1965 when Laurance S. Rockefeller first opened the property, reopened in November.
-The updated Big Island resort now consists of the original Mauna Kea Beach Hotel (which reopened on November 1) and the Westin Hapuna Beach Resort (which reopened on November 20).
-Mauna Kea Beach Hotel is offering a fifth night free, and the Westin Hapuna Beach Resort is offering a fourth free night, among other promotions.
+The historic Mauna Kea Resort, a Big Island resort that dates back to 1965 when Laurance S. Rockefeller first opened the property, reopened in November.
+The updated resort now consists of the original Mauna Kea Beach Hotel and the Westin Hapuna Beach Resort.

-For those who have been eagerly waiting for Kauai to reopen (again), some family-friendly resort residences may be calling.
-Timbers Kauai Ocean Club and Residences features two- to four-bedroom residences on 450 acres of the island’s south shore between Lihue and Poipu.
+Those with their hearts set on Kaua‘i should head to one of our favorite resort residences on the Garden Isle.
+Timbers Kauai Ocean Club and Residences features two- to four-bedroom residences on 450 acres of the island’s south shore between Lihue and Poʻipū.
 Guests have access to the pool, beach, spa, fitness center, and oceanfront dining venues.
-Nearby is Kukuiula, where one- to four-bedroom cottages (many with a separate guesthouse for added privacy and space) are perfect for family get-togethers in paradise.
-You (or a private chef) can cook meals in your home or be served island fare at the clubhouse and in nearby Poipu.
+Nearby is Kukui‘ula, where one- to four-bedroom cottages (many with a separate guesthouse for added privacy and space) are perfect for family get-togethers in paradise.
+You (or a private chef) can cook meals in your home or be served island fare at the clubhouse and in nearby Poʻipū.
 There are pools, a spa, a fitness center, a farm, and water activities aplenty to keep everyone in the clan as busy or relaxed as they would like to be.

-And of course, for longer stays there are many great Airbnbs throughout Hawaii.
+And of course, for longer stays there are many great Airbnb vacation rentals throughout Hawai‘i.

-This story originally appeared on March 24, 2020, and has been updated on March 30, 2021, to include current information.
+This story originally appeared on March 24, 2020, and was most recently updated on July 14, 2021, to include current information.